rtCamp/snapwp/docs/template-rendering-system.md

 **Props:**

--   `editorBlocks`: (Required) An array of block data objects.
+-   `editorBlocks`: (Optional) An array of block data objects.
--   `blockDefinitions`: (Required) An object mapping block names to React components.
+-   `blockDefinitions`: (Optional) An object mapping block names to React components.